xsscx/ios-arm-binaries/README.md

 If you read the Private Post.. this was just easier since it works.

-the client is a ftp file and the how to is:
+the client is a tftp client binary compiled by myself for iOS and arm7 and the how to use is:

 usage: ./client [-p port] [-h hostname] -f filename